Module 4: Functions

 This is the complete working examples to work along.

--- Module 4: Functions - Complete Examples
+-- Module 4: Decision Logic - Complete Examples

 -- All examples are validated and use natural language identifiers